ray-project/ray/doc/source/serve/multi-app.md

 * You have many small independent models, and you want to be able to easily add and delete models often.

 However, we suggest you limit to one application per cluster if:
 * Your applications are large and require a lot of resources.
-Deploying multiple applications per cluster can cause competition of resources in this case.
+Deploying multiple applications per cluster can cause some applications to starve other applications of resources.
 * You want better isolation between applications.
 Although applications are independent of one another, isolation can't be guaranteed.
 Also, if you need to change the configuration of the cluster for one application, all other applications will also be affected.